App version: 0.1.0

 • If your inventory has low turnover, lenders may not be as willing to offer financing.

-• Because inventory financing is often seen as riskier to lenders, you may encounter higher interest rates than you might see with business loans, for example.
+• Because inventory financing is often seen as riskier to lenders, you may encounter higher interest rates than you might see with business loans or lines of credit, for example.

 • Inventory’s value can depreciate over time, creating a greater loss for lenders (if they need to sell it).
 Therefore, lenders may calculate inventory loan or line of credit amounts using your inventory’s liquidation value, which is likely lower than its current purchase price.